fyq891014/Weibo_v2/README.md

 # Weibo App

-This app is a customized Weibo API client, it already implemented Since Weibo API and Tencent Weibo API.
+This app is a customized Weibo API client, it already implemented Sina Weibo API and Tencent Weibo API.
 Read the [article](http://logan676.diandian.com/post/2013-01-31/40049163912) to know more about the app.

 ## Develop in Eclipse